ruzer/tracktor/README.md

 - **Vehicles:** jump to the fleet workspace with card/table views, filters and the dedicated *Import vehicles* sub-menu for bulk uploads.
 - **Insurance:** manage individual policies and access the new *Collective insurance* sub-module with guidance for group programmes.
+- **Vehicle detail pages:** open the *View details* action from any vehicle to explore assignments, policies, maintenance work orders, fuel metrics and attachments without leaving the dashboard.
 - Both modules live in the top navigation, keeping a consistent layout so users can switch contexts without losing their place.